open-telemetry/opentelemetry-dotnet-instrumentation/README.md

 1. Remove `Datadog.Trace.Tracer` and a lot of related code.
    We can just keep the AutoInstrumentation integration boilerplate for HTTP Client and ASP.NET.
-1. Change the `Datadog.Trace.ClrProfiler.Instrumentation.Initialize()` method
+1. Change the `OpenTelemetry.AutoInstrumentation.ClrProfiler.Instrumentation.Initialize()` method
    so that it will be the place where the global OTel trace provider will be configured.

 It would be good to have a checkpoint here where the instrumented application is NOOP-instrumented.